itsjameshan/Wheat-Yield-prediction-for-United-States-by-environmental-features/README.md

 - The NDVI values are not in a range of 0 to 1.
 After plotting NDVI, there is no pattern of increase NDVI in the middle of the season and decrease at the end of the season.
 Thus, NDVI is not considered.

 3.Model selection:
-- Regression.
+- Linear regression.
 Model: Yield ~ precipAccumulatio + TemperatureAverage + temperatureMin + DayInSeason
   Very low accurary/score: 0.04 , (accuracy = clf.score(X_test, y_test))
 - SVM (polynomy): computer not respond
 - DecisionTree: computer crushed